I-Bliss/DSA-Documentation/README.md

 ### Tool Used
 - Microsoft Excel For Data Cleaning (Download here)
+   - For Data Collection
+   - For Data Cleaning
 - SQL sever (For Quering and Analysis)
 - Power BI (For creating a Report)